sirin-koca/Algorithms-and-DataStructures/README.md

    * Insert: `O(log(n))`
    * Remove: `O(log(n))`

-### Trie
-* A trie, sometimes called a radix or prefix tree, is a kind of search tree that is used to store a dynamic set or associative array where the keys are usually Strings.
-No node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated.
-All the descendants of a node have a common prefix of the String associated with that node, and the root is associated with the empty String.

-### Fenwick Tree
-* A Fenwick tree, sometimes called a binary indexed tree, is a tree in concept, but in practice is implemented as an implicit data structure using an array.
-Given an index in the array representing a vertex, the index of a vertex's parent or child is calculated through bitwise operations on the binary representation of its index.
-Each element of the array contains the pre-calculated sum of a range of values, and by combining that sum with additional ranges encountered during an upward traversal to the root, the prefix sum is calculated
-* Time Complexity:
-  * Range Sum: `O(log(n))`
-  * Update: `O(log(n))`

-### Segment Tree
-* A Segment tree, is a tree data structure for storing intervals, or segments.
-It allows querying which of the stored segments contain a given point
-* Time Complexity:
-  * Range Query: `O(log(n))`
-  * Update: `O(log(n))`

 ### Heap
 * A *Heap* is a specialized tree based structure data structure that satisfies the *heap* property: if A is a parent node of B, then the key (the value) of node A is ordered with respect to the key of node B with the same ordering applying across the entire heap.